-Who gives way in merging lanes
+Giving way in merging lanes

 Leaving and entering a road

-Trucks and larger vehicles can often need more space on the road, when giving way to larger vehicles ensure that they have enough room and don’t travel too closely to them.
+Trucks and larger vehicles can often need more space on the road.
+When giving way to larger vehicles ensure that they have enough room and don’t travel too closely to them.

 Part of driving safely is also having insurance.
 Investing in Budget Direct’s comprehensive car insurance will help you to rest easy while you’re driving on our roads.